maurapintor/flask-classification/docs/slides.md

 * `ml`: here we can find the code for running the machine learning tasks.
 We have to read and understand how to use this code for running our classification service.

 ---

+Take a moment to get familiar with the repository.

+---